Bill Rudman

 William B. "Bill" Rudman (born 1944) is a malacologist from New Zealand and Australia.
 In particular he studies sea slugs, opisthobranch gastropod molluscs, and has named many species of nudibranchs.

+Rudman has a PhD from the University of Auckland, gained with a thesis on bullomorph opisthobranchs.
 Rudman ran the Sea Slug Forum, a website affiliated with the Australian Museum.
-In Rudman's words, the forum "aims to generate more interest in these fascinating animals by sharing information with a worldwide audience.".
+In Rudman's words, the forum "aims to generate more interest in these fascinating animals by sharing information with a worldwide audience."
 Sea Slug Forum has information and numerous images of nudibranchs, bubble-snails, sea hares and other kinds of sea slugs.
 It was discontinued in 2010 after 14,523 messages had been posted.
 It is still online as a resource, but not accepting new messages.

 Taxa

 Species named in honour of this malacologist include: